 Most patients rate the pain level as a 1 on a scale of 1 to 10.* All patients are given detailed postoperative written instructions and prescriptions for pain control and an antibiotic.
 Normal activity is tolerated well in the first week.* Your final consultation usually occurs 5 months after your procedure.

-Dr. Rucker and his staff hope that this information will be of help to you if you are considering the correction of an inverted nipple.
+Dr. Ewings and her staff hope that this information will be of help to you if you are considering the correction of an inverted nipple.
 Your inquiries are welcome.

 There is a potential for complications in any operative procedure.
 The most common being infection, scarring and sensation changes.
 During your consultation a detailed discussion of these potential risks will be given to you.

 *Individual results may vary.
 Plastic Surgery Clinic of Eau Claire DisclaimerRead more.

 If you live near Eau Claire, WI, Plastic Surgery Clinic of Eau Claire offers inverted nipple treatment among its services, and is conveniently located at 3221 Stein Blvd #2 Eau Claire, WI 54701